 The Littlest Nihilist.
-A 56,000-word novel about a traumatized little boy and his mother who is incapable of helping him.
+A 42,500-word novella about a traumatized little boy and his mother who is incapable of helping him.

 My Dog, Me.
-A 51,000-word novel about a young man who’s been dumped by his girlfriend for good reason, but instead of sticking around and sulking he flies to New Orleans where he rents a cheap apartment.
-He also buys a bicycle on which to get to know the city better.
+A 35,000-word novel about a young man who’s been dumped by his girlfriend for good reason, but instead of sticking around and sulking he flies to New Orleans where he rents a cheap apartment and buys a bicycle on which to get to know the city.
 He’s white, his bike is white.
 He bikes into black neighborhoods.
 He gets to know black people.
-He meets an atypically beautiful woman (and her close friends) who he forms a unique relationship with.
+He meets an atypically beautiful woman with whom he forms a unique relationship.

 Wash My Bones and Sing My Song.
-A 48,000-word memoir about my mother’s Alzheimer’s and a large family in crisis.
+A 62,500-word memoir about my mother’s Alzheimer’s and a large family in crisis.
 I always kept a journal with me when we visited so I could capture the playfulness and dissolution of her speech.
 It became my belief that Alzheimer’s can teach us much about the ultimate loss of every mind’s authority.
-Hang on for a harrowing account, from independent living to her final weeks in a Psych Ward.

 One False Hope and You’re Dead.
 A 50,000-word novel about a young nanny who gets in over her head while caring for the children, an unwitting wife, and a psychopathic husband.
 Progressing from cold observations, to heated observations, to outright rebellion.